Deploying Docker images

 Then create a database service, bind it, and restage the app to use the database:

-cf create-service aws-rds shared-psql my-spring-db cf bind-service my-spring my-spring-db cf restage my-spring
+cf create-service aws-rds micro-psql my-spring-db cf bind-service my-spring my-spring-db cf restage my-spring